 The CLG is a unique consumer group empowered to participate in electricity industry affairs.
 It was formed in 2009 in response to a Federal Energy Regulatory Commission's Order, requiring greater communication between the regional transmission organizations and customers.
 Our office played a lead role in the process that resulted in the creation of the CLG.
-Agnes Gormley, Deputy Public Advocate is a member of the Coordinating Committee that governs the efforts of the group.

 The goal of the CLG is to create a forum that affords customers the opportunity to more fully understand issues that concern them, including potential changes to the power system and the wholesale markets.
 The CLG has been instrumental in providing information to stakeholders to help them better understand activities at ISO-NE and the decision-making process that results in potential cost impacts to end users.

 To learn more about the Consumer Liaison Group or get involved, please visit the CLG website.